Welcome to Kataragama, Sri Lanka

 The temperature range will be 88.4°F (31.3°C) and 87.3°F (30.7°C).
 The rain is with 7 to 10 days per month.
 The tourist attraction is high.
 So, Kataragama hotels may be slightly higher priced.

 You can enjoy warm weather conditions in Kataragama during these months.
 The average temperature during this season is between 90.5°F (32.5°C) and 86°F (30°C).
 It rains 3 to 9 times per month.
 This time is the busiest time at Kataragama.

 However, the most suitable time to visit Kataragama Temple is between 6:00 PM-7:00 PM.
 We highly recommend visiting.

 As a group of visitors, there are four people included in our team.
-We had a chance to book the best hotel close to Kataragama for one night.
+We had a chance to book the best hotel for one night.
 We paid around Rs.12 000.00 for our booking with meals.
 We used the swimming pool also.

 There are some hotels and accommodation available for guests.
-You can easily find accommodations close to Kataragama.
-If you prefer to find a hotel close to Kataragama, you can use booking websites to find the Kataragama hotels as you wish.
+If you prefer to find a hotels, you can use booking websites to find the Kataragama hotels as you wish.

 Also Read : 10 Best Places to Visit in Sri Lanka

 Also Read : 12 Best Honeymoon Places in Sri Lanka